|Type||Price/Cost $SGD / Tooth|

-When a patient has not seen any dentists in years, tartar and plaque begin to take over, making it difficult, if not impossible, for the dentist to perform adequate oral check-ups.
+When a patient has not seen any dentists in years, tartar, plaque and stubborn stains begin to take over, making it difficult, if not impossible, for the dentist to perform adequate oral check-ups.
 In this case, prophylaxis cleaning is too simple a manipulation to get things going.
 It takes a more comprehensive method to address the issue.
 This is why there is gross debridement, a procedure that attempts to clear all gunk between and around the teeth, as well as on the gums.

 People who need teeth cleaning services in the form of debridement usually walk in the dental clinic with inflamed gum tissue.
 In some circumstances, it marks the beginning of a complex treatment that is executed over the course of multiple sessions.
 Your dentist will run a tool like an electric scaler around the area to break down the tartar, or calculus.